naveen-marthala/Telecom-Churn-Analysis-and-Prediction/README.md

 So, from the above results, it's obvious that,
 <ol>
 	<li>Logistic Regression' model could capture/predict the customers that were likely to churn(recall) compared to Random Forest.
-But, not the ones that were not likely to churn.</li>
+But, not the ones that were not likely to churn and overall customers as well.</li>
-	<li>Random Forest's model could capture/predict a mix of both.</li>
+	<li>Random Forest's model could capture/predict a mix of both(F1 Score).</li>
 </ol>